hamishsproul/hamishsproul.github.io/_posts/2024-11-19-micro-drop-drone-2.md

 ---
-#layout: posts
-title: "Micro Drop Drone 2 - The Hardware"
+title: Micro Drop Drone 2 - The Hardware
 date: 2024-11-19 13:00:00 +0530
 categories:
   - micro drop drone
 tags:
   - drones
   - low-gravity
+  - projects/micro_drop_drone
 ---

 The control algorithm will be the key technology in a micro drop drone.
 There are two options to test control algorithms: using software-in-the-loop (SITL) applications or using a prototype drone.
 To enable this second option, I started by building the base platform of a micro drop drone prototype.